 Hawaii are inhabited comparatively recently.

-Polynesians arrived in Hawaii in two waves - circa 300 BC and circa 1000 AD.
+Polynesians arrived in Hawaii in two waves - sometimes around 300 BC and around 1000 AD.
 Their culture is alive up to this day and they have created numerous exciting monuments, always accompanied by legends.
 Theree could be mentioned heiau - temples on large stone platforms and petroglyph sites.

 Throughout the late 19th century descendants of Europeans gained more and more influence until they organised overthrow of Hawaiian government in 1893.
 Since then Hawaii gradually turned into a part of Western world with typical styles of architecture while retaining unique Hawaiian features.